 Crimcheck has partnered with industry leaders to offer a program that manages your employee I-9 forms.
 This system will allow you to electronically verify an individual’s name, date of birth and social security number, along with immigration information for non-citizens, against Federal databases in order to verify identity and employment eligibility of both citizen and non-citizen new hires.

-Crimcheck will help you manage questionable cases to a conclusive ending.
+Crimcheck will help you manage a everify search and questionable cases to a conclusive ending.

 - 24/7 Accessibility: Conveniently process from anywhere at anytime with the E-Verify module.

 - Ensure Compliance: Verifies the data at the Social Security Administration (SSA) and Department of Homeland Security (DHS).

 - Reduce Errors: The electronic program will prompt to correct any data omission, data entry errors and exclusion of signature or date.